JuliaPluto/HypertextLiteral.jl/docs/src/design.md

 ## String Macro Notes

 We've designed to implement both the `@htl` macro and a `htl` string syntax.
-For the most part, we've tried to keep them equivalent.
-The `@htl` macro has significant advantages, so this is promoted.
+The `@htl` macro has significant advantages, so this form is promoted.

 * It can nest arbitrarily deep.
 * It has syntax highlighting support.
-* It has a robust implementation.
+* It uses Julia escaping.

 On the other hand, we implemented a string macro as well, for one important reason -- it's more succinct for simple use cases.
 Further,